 Special Educational Needs & Disabilities

 Approximately 12% of children within a school may have what can be described as having special educational needs &/or disabilities (SEND).
 If you have any concerns please come and talk to us.
+Our SEND Co-ordinator, Priti Gohil can meet with you to discuss any concerns.
+Please contact the school office and we will make an appointment for you.

 The definition provided by the Government is: